 - Test type: saliva

-- Pros: easy process, their database is constantly updating, allowing us to learn more about our dogs, the health report is helpful to veterinarians
+- Pros: easy process, their database is constantly updating, allowing us to learn more about our dogs, and the health report is helpful to veterinarians

 - Cons: none